rtinney1/PasswordCheckerML/Stage2/README.md

 Once a password meets the criteria, the user can press the Check button to see what the machine learning algorithm predicts.

 The machine learning algorithm in use is Logistic Regression

+Currently, the dataset is a hardset value on line 32.
+Please change to the dataset created via the createPasswordDataSet.py script